 The Difference between Gold, Silver and Bronze M&A Advisory Services

 Fascinated, I asked what the difference was when clients selected gold, silver or bronze.
-He explained that there are really two factors that changed depending on the fee scale:
+He explained that there are two major factors that changed depending on the fee scale:

 – the quality of the team

-- how much effort they invest before giving up on a transaction
+– how many hours they invest before giving up on a transaction

 The C team are seconded from a sister firm that works as business brokers.

 He explained there’s also a difference in how many hours his firm invests in a silver or bronze transaction.
 We both agreed that some transactions end up taking two or three times the hours anticipated, and that the right thing to do in each case is to continue until the company is sold.
 He was quite open about admitting that the commitment level is significantly less with the silver or bronze services.
-If a transaction doesn’t close after the first round of outbound communications, the firm decides to move on to the next transaction (hoping it will be one of the easy ones).
+If a silver or bronze transaction doesn’t close after the first round of outbound communications, the firm will make the decision to move on to the next transaction (hoping it will be one of the easy ones).

 Why His Firm Offers Three Levels of M&A Services